XerckM/SEC504-Ranges.io-CTF/4-store.issplaylist.com/walkthrough.md

 **Steps Taken:** From the previous URL tampering challenge, I noticed the string `Y2xhc3NpY2Fs` was base64 for `classical`.
 This gave me the idea to brute-force other valid cards by encoding genre names into base64.

-I created a text file with genres (`genres.txt`) and converted them into base64 with a one-liner shell script:
+I created a text file with genres (`genres.txt`), using the genre list from the previous challenge, and converted them into base64 with a one-liner shell script:

 ```bash
 while IFS= read -r line; do echo -n "$line" | base64; done < genres.txt > base64-genres.txt